Become a Glider Pilot

 Joining the club

-If after completing the Intropack you think ”this is for me, I need more of this” then talk with one of the club instructors or one of the committee members who will be able to discuss options that will work for you.
+If, after completing the Intropack, you think, "This is for me.
+I need more of this," then talk with one of the club instructors or one of the committee members.
+They will be able to discuss options that will work for you.

-The joining fee is set at $500, this covers our annual club membership fee and the mandatory Gliding New Zealand affiliation fee.
-These will vary between $150-$400 depending on the month of the year, the remainder of the $500 goes into your flying account so you can start training right away.
+The joining fee is $500, which covers our annual club membership fee and the mandatory Gliding New Zealand affiliation fee.
+These will vary between $150 and $400, depending on the month of the year you are joining.
+The remainder of the $500 goes into your flying account so you can start training immediately.
+We believe this fee structure makes gliding accessible to all who are interested.

 As a not-for-profit club, we rely on everyone helping out to keep our costs to a minimum.
-On your path to flying you will learn to “run the wing” on launches, oversee launching operations, operate the winch to launch gliders and drive the retrieve-cars to haul back landed gliders and the winch cables.
-It is usual to spend a full day at the airfield, both flying and helping out on the ground.
-It is not a boring day for those who know how to fit into a team and work where it is needed.
-It also helps to car pool with other car members as travelling together is a good time to discuss in an informal way the many aspects of glider flying.
+On your path to flying, you will learn to "run the wing" on launches, oversee launching operations, operate the winch to launch gliders, and drive the retrieve cars to haul back landed gliders and the winch cables.
+It is usual to spend a whole day at the airfield, flying and helping on the ground.
+It is not a dull day for those who know how to fit into a team and work where it is needed.
+It also helps to carpool with other members, as travelling together is an excellent time to discuss informally the many aspects of glider flying.

 How long will it take before I can fly solo?

-It depends on how often you fly and if you have any prior general aviation or hang gliding/paragliding experience as this will make converting to glider flying much quicker.
-If you can commit to every weekend we operate it may only take a few months to fly solo, but it can take longer if you don't mind training at a slower pace.
+The time it takes for you to learn to fly a glider depends on how often you fly and if you have any prior general aviation or hang gliding/paragliding experience, as this can speed up the process.
+If you can commit to flying every weekend, you may be able to fly solo in a few months.
+However, if you prefer to train at a slower pace, it may take longer.

-Most people take about 10-15 hours of flight time and 30-50 winch launches to solo at an approximate cost of $1500-$2500.
-A list of rates and fees is available on the For Pilots page.
+Most people take about 10-15 hours of flight time and 30-50 winch launches to fly solo at approximately $1800-$2700.
+You can find a list of rates and fees on the For Pilots page.

-The club also occasionally organises intensive training courses for groups of pre-solo pilots from 3-4 days in length throughout the year.
-Check out our Events calendar for information on any future training courses, or contact the club to enquire about course details.
+The club also occasionally organizes intensive training courses for groups of pre-solo pilots from 3-4 days in length throughout the year.

 What happens once I go solo?

-The Cross-Country Pilot (XCP) certificate is the gliding equivalent of the Private Pilot Licence and demonstrates your competence in flying beyond gliding range of the airfield and in off-field landings.
+The Cross-Country Pilot (XCP) certificate is the gliding equivalent of the Private Pilot Licence.
+It demonstrates your competence in flying beyond the gliding range of the airfield and in off-field landings.
 It also permits you to fly with passengers.

 The Task Pilot and Alpine Pilot certificates are self-studied and recognise more advanced soaring capability over longer distances and higher altitudes.

-There are also opportunities to gain internationally-recognised FAI badge awards for flights of certain distance, height gain or duration and get involved with competitive flying, instructing others, aerobatics and much more.
-There are cross country instructors within our club and learning opportunities with several of the other clubs around the country.
+There are also opportunities to gain internationally recognised FAI badge awards for flights of certain distances, height gains, or durations, and get involved with competitive flying, instructing others, aerobatics, and much more.
+There are cross-country instructors within our club and learning opportunities with several of the other clubs around the country.

 Need more information?